CallieSardina/GNN4CFG/README.md

 python3 process_binaries_txt.py > bin_binaries_list.txt

-3: Run python code to generate the CFGs from the files in bin_binaries.txt and output graphs to cfg_output directory (We can then load these graphs for use in project).
+3: Run gcn_and_load.py to generate the .pt files for each binary in above list.

-python3 generate_cfg.py
+4: